glibsonoran/Plush-for-ComfyUI/README.md

 ![alt text](https://github.com/glibsonoran/Plush-for-ComfyUI/assets/31249593/c9277b63-7307-4fbd-86e6-b772db4165af "Copy Url")

-Then navigate, in the command window on your computer, to the ComfyUI/custom_nodes folder and type:
+Then navigate, in the command window on your computer, to the **ComfyUI/custom_nodes** folder and enter the command by typing *git clone* and pasting the url you copied after it:
  >git clone https://github.com/glibsonoran/Plush-for-ComfyUI.git.

-You should then have a new folder ComfyUI/custom_nodes/Plush-for-ComfyUI.
+You should then have a new folder **ComfyUI/custom_nodes/Plush-for-ComfyUI**.
 ****
 ### Requirements: